Biden drops out of the 2024 presidential race, leaving the Democratic nomination open

 The convention is scheduled to begin Aug.
 19 in Chicago.

-The party affirmed Friday it would hold a virtual roll call between Aug.
-1-7 to formally select a nominee to ensure access to the ballot in Ohio. amid a dispute about the state's ballot certification deadline.
+The party is expected to hold a virtual roll call at some point before Aug.
+7 to formally select a nominee to ensure access to the ballot in Ohio, amid a dispute of the state's ballot certification deadline.
 Whether that happens now that Mr. Biden has dropped out remains to be seen.